desromech/form-scene-graph/Description.md

 ![World Inspector](images/world-inspector.png)

 ### How morphs are currently drawn
-The current version of Morphic (at least until Pharo 9) is rendered with the canvas metaphor by using software base BitBlt methods.
+The current version of Morphic (at least until Pharo 9) is rendered by using the canvas metaphor implemented through software base BitBlt methods.
 The *Morph>>fullDrawOn:9* method is the single entry point for completely drawing a morph and recursively drawing its content.
 As an example, the following script can be inspected in a Playground to draw the content of the whole world in a Form:

 ```smalltalk
 form := Form extent: 1024@1024 depth: 32.